asift91/Manual_Migration/option1.md

     -   **Copy Archive file to Blob storage**
         - Copy the on-premises archive file to blob storage using AzCopy.
-        - To use AzCopy, user should a generate SAS Token first.
+        - To use AzCopy, user should generate SAS Token first.
         - Go to the created Storage Account Resource and navigate to Shared access signature in the left panel.

             ![image](images/storage-account.png)
-        - Select the Container checkbox and set the start, expiry date of the SAS token.
+        - Select the Container, object checkboxes and set the start, expiry date of the SAS token.
 Click on "Generate SAS and Connection String".

             ![image](images/storageaccountSAS.PNG)